8 Best Foods to Eat for Weight Loss

 Recipe to Try: Raspberry Yogurt Cereal Bowl

 Yogurt is protein-packed and full of probiotics, which are good for gut health and may help your weight-loss efforts.
-Your gut health can impact your weight, and eating more fiber and probiotics helps keep your gut bacteria happy, which can be good for your metabolism (read more about your gut-weight connection).
+Your gut health can impact your weight, and eating more fiber and probiotics helps keep your gut bacteria happy, which can be good for your metabolism.
 Go Greek for more protein; plus, research from Appetite found that consumption of Greek yogurt was associated with reduced appetite and increased satiety.
 Just keep an eye on added sugars in flavored yogurts, which only add calories.
 Instead, use fresh fruit to sweeten plain yogurt.

 Recipe to Try: Garlic Roasted Salmon & Brussels Sprouts